khinthandarkyaw98/smallLibrary/README.md

 # smallLibrary
-Java ( this is not a good project) but I tried
+not a good project but at least tried